juv/vibranceGUI/README.md

 As of 18th April 2015, vibranceGUI also fully supports AMD graphic cards.
 Prior to that, vibanceGUI was developed to support NVIDIA graphic cards only.

+Note that NVIDIA Laptop GPUs are not supported because their drivers do not contain the needed functionality.

 More information and binary download available at: http://vibrancegui.com/

 ## Compiling